 In 2017, Michael returned to Kansas City to serve as Executive Director of Footprints, Inc. The Missouri Department of Mental Health certifies the organization to provide an inner-city counseling center for people overcoming substance use disorders, a recovery home for women and a short-term residence for homeless veterans.

-During his seminary years in Minneapolis, Michael worked with Midwest Challenge as a counselor in their addiction rehabilitation program and helped to develop their prison and jail outreach.
+During his seminary years in Minneapolis, Michael worked with Midwest Challenge as a live-in counselor in their addiction rehabilitation program and helped to develop their prison and jail outreach.

-In 1979, he founded New Creation Ministries in Hancock, Michigan.
+In 1979, he founded New Creation Ministries in Atlantic Mine, Michigan.
 During his tenure as Executive Director of New Creation, its programs included an outreach to correctional institutions, a professionally staffed outpatient counseling program, and a licensed Christ-centered residential drug and alcohol treatment center that served primarily indigent men.
 At New Creation, he developed effective counseling programs, recruited, and supervised a professional staff and obtained state licensing.
 Michael also implemented a fundraising program that included direct mail, special events, personal solicitation, foundation support and organized capital campaigns for procurement and expansion of the program’s facilities.